Korma: In the United Kingdom

 In the United Kingdom, a typical korma as served in curry houses is a mildly spiced dish with a thick sauce.
 It often features almonds, cashews or other nuts, and coconut or coconut milk.
 In the 21st century, chicken korma has several times been cited as the most popular curry in the UK, replacing chicken tikka masala in surveys of public eating habits.

 Navratan korma

 Navratan korma is a vegetarian korma made with vegetables and either paneer (an Indian cheese) or nuts – or sometimes both.
 Navratan means "nine gems", and it is common for the recipe to include nine different vegetables.

-Eid korma

-In some parts of South Asia, korma is used to denote a traditional Eid al-Adha (festival of the sacrifice) dish of lamb, goat or cow that is braised in minimal or no spices.
-The flavour comes from the meat and fat of the chosen cuts.
-It was often done to preserve meats for a short-term period, as the fat layer forms a barrier to help prevent spoilage, similar to potted beef.

 In Malaysia

-Korma or 'gulai kurma' in Malaysia is cooked with coconut milk instead of yogurt.
-Meats used for kurma include chicken, mutton, beef and deer.